dxinteractive/dendriform/packages/dendriform/README.md

 PluginSubmit has the following properties and methods.

 - `submit(): void` - submits the form if there are changes, calling `onSubmit`.
 If the value of the form has not changed then this has no effect.
-- `previous: V` - the inital value / the value of the previous submit at the current branch.
-- `usePrevous(): V` - a React hook returning the inital value / the value of the previous submit at the current branch.
+- `previous: Dendriform<V>` - a dendriform containing the inital value / the value of the previous submit at the current branch.
+- `submitting: Dendriform<boolean>` - a dendriform containing a boolean stating if the plugin is currently waiting for an async `onSubmit` call to complete.
+- `submitting: Dendriform<E|undefined>` - a dendriform containing the most recent result of `onError`.
+This is changed to `undefined` on submit.
-- `dirty: boolean` - a boolean indicating if the value at the current branch is dirty i.e. has changed.
+- `dirty.value: boolean` - a boolean indicating if the value at the current branch is dirty i.e. has changed.
-- `useDirty(): boolean` - a React hook returning a boolean indicating if the value at the current branch is dirty i.e. has changed.
+- `dirty.useValue(): boolean` - a React hook returning a boolean indicating if the value at the current branch is dirty i.e. has changed.
-- `submitting: boolean` - a boolean stating if the plugin is currently waiting for an async `onSubmit` call to complete.
-- `useSubmitting(): boolean` - a React hook returning a boolean stating if the plugin is currently waiting for an async `onSubmit` call to complete.

 ## Advanced usage